skytin1004/edgeai-for-beginners/STUDY_GUIDE.md

 ### Key Focus Areas by Time Constraint

 **If you only have 10 hours:**
-- Complete Modules 1, 2, and 3 (core EdgeAI concepts)
+- Complete Module 0 (Introduction) and Modules 1, 2, and 3 (core EdgeAI concepts)
 - Do at least one hands-on exercise per module
 - Focus on understanding the core concepts rather than implementation details

 **If you can dedicate the full 20 hours:**
-- Complete all seven modules
+- Complete all eight modules (including Introduction)
 - Perform key hands-on exercises from each module
 - Complete one mini-project from Module 7
 - Explore at least 2-3 supplementary resources

 **If you have more than 20 hours:**
-- Complete all modules with detailed exercises
+- Complete all modules (including Introduction) with detailed exercises
 - Build multiple mini-projects
 - Explore advanced optimization techniques in Module 4
 - Implement production deployment from Module 5